Bullying and harassment at work

 closedSubmissions closed: 31 March 2021, 5pm

-MBIE is releasing an Issues Paper on bullying and harassment (including sexual harassment) at work in New Zealand.
-We particularly want to hear about how effective the systems are that prevent and respond to bullying and harassment at work.
+MBIE released an Issues Paper on bullying and harassment (including sexual harassment) at work in New Zealand.
+We asked the public to tell us about how effective the systems are that prevent and respond to bullying and harassment at work.

 About the consultation

 In New Zealand, everyone has the right to be healthy and safe at work, and this includes work that is free from bullying and harassment.

 The below issues paper sets out what we know about the nature and extent of bullying and harassment at work, how effective the current systems are that prevent and respond to these issues, and what the evidence says about what good practice looks like.

 This in-depth issues paper examines in detail what we know about the extent of bullying and harassment at work in New Zealand, what good practice to address these issues is, and what systems are currently in place in New Zealand to prevent and respond to these issues.

 This summary issues paper covers the same topics as the in-depth paper, but in a much shorter format.